Jordan-Bianco/mvc_framework/README.md

 ### Usage

 -   Clone the project with "git clone https://github.com/Jordan-Bianco/mvc_framework.git"
--   Run the command "composer install"
+-   Run the command `composer install`
 -   Enter the public folder
--   Launch the server with the command "php -S localhost:8888"
+-   Launch the server with the command `php -S localhost:8888`
--   Create the .env file and copy the contents of the .env-example file by entering your credentials
+-   Create the `.env` file and copy the contents of the `.env-example` file by entering your credentials
+-   Optionally run the `php seed.php` command in the terminal to seed the database with a dummy user

 &nbsp;